ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/PDFXChangeEditor.md

 - Customize Toolbars
     - Remove the commands already on the "Document Options" toolbar (in the lower left corner)
     - Open the "Commands" tab in the Customize Toolbars dialogue box
-    - For all of the following commands search for the cammand, then drag the command down to the "Document Options" toolbar, then right click on that command and deselect "Show Text"
+    - For all of the following commands search for the command, then drag the command down to the "Document Options" toolbar, then right click on that command and deselect "Show Text"
         - cmd.tool.selectText (Select Text)
         - cmd.tool.annot.highlight (Highlight Text Tool)
         - cmd.tool.cropPage (Crop Page Tool)